 A van operated by the White River Council on Aging provides transportation for seniors to the Bugbee Senior Center in White River Junction, medical appointments and shopping trips.
 Although donations are accepted, this service is largely supported by local and federal funding.

-Directing future development in Norwich into village centers and “rural clusters or hamlets” rather than “low-density sprawl” will facilitate the future expansion of public transportation by creating population centers within walking or bicycling distance to pick-up points.
+Directing future development in Norwich into the village center and “rural clusters or hamlets” rather than “low-density sprawl” will facilitate the future expansion of public transportation by creating population centers within walking or bicycling distance to pick-up points.

 Park-and-Ride Lots.
-Siting park-and-ride lots outside of the village to intercept commuter traffic at key points will support the use of public transportation and car pooling.
+Consider siting park-and-ride lots outside of the village to intercept commuter traffic at key points will support the use of public transportation and car pooling.
 These lots may be serviced by regular bus service or shuttles from specific employers.
 Public lots available to anyone on land owned or leased by the town or state may be eligible for state or federal funding.
 The use of private lots sponsored by major employers or institutions and located on private land may be limited to those affiliated with the owner.
 Either type will promote use of public transportation and carpooling, thereby alleviating traffic into Hanover and reducing the use of carbon fuels.
 Norwich built its first park-and-ride in 2009 at Huntley Meadow off Turnpike Road with 20 parking spaces served by Advance Transit.

 Air Travel